Commands (commands

 Command handling on steroids.

-- Better code readability by encapsulating middleware with command definitions
+- Better code readability by encapsulating middleware with command definitions.

 - User command menu synchronization via